 Bike-Free Public Transit Alternatives

 For example, popular ride-hailing apps like Uber and Lyft allow you to request rides in cars equipped with bike racks.
-Transit systems also offer bike-free alternatives like buses and trains which provide ample space to sit or stand without having to carry your bike with you.
+Transit systems also offer bike-free alternatives like buses and trains, providing ample space to sit or stand without carrying your bike.

 See Related: Can You Bring Your Bike On The Bus To NYC?
 A Guide To Taking Public Transit.